-2.3 salary - typically somewhere from $130 through $160 up to $200 per day, take home money.
+2.3 salary - typically somewhere from $200 to $250 per day, take home money.
 We will agree on a specific amount after our evaluation and assessment interview (see Procedure).
 The salary depends upon the situation; care recepients' needs, preferences, location, and caregiver availability.

 Caregivers are guaranteed two days off every other weekend.
 Some caregivers take full advantage of their time off, some stay on the job longer.
 Where family cannot fill-in during the caregiver's days off, additional cost to the care recipients may arise as it may be necessary to pay for substitute, which often costs more than your live-in caregiver.

 Good People LLC